 Learn more about Pace University’s Tuition Cancellation and Refund & Repayment Policy (covering other types of financial aid and partial withdrawals).

 Financial Aid recipients who are considering withdrawing from a semester are strongly encouraged to discuss their situation with their advisor to ensure that they are making the best decision for themselves academically.
 Such students are also encouraged to discuss their plans with a Financial Aid counselor to ensure that they understand the impact of withdrawing on their financial aid.
-Students who are considering withdrawing and who have borrowed federal Stafford and/or PLUS loans are encouraged to review the Exit Counseling Guide for Federal Student Loan Borrowers (PDF).
+Students who are considering withdrawing and who have borrowed federal Stafford and/or PLUS loans are encouraged to review Federal Student Aid Exit Counseling.